Washwood Heath

 Washwood Heath is a ward in Birmingham, within the formal district of Hodge Hill, roughly two miles north-east of Birmingham city centre, England.
 Washwood Heath covers the areas of Birmingham that lie between Nechells, Bordesley Green, Stechford and Hodge Hill.

 Geography

 Saltley on the south-western side and Ward End on the north-eastern side of Washwood Heath are the two areas that cover the entire ward, though some parts near Nechells and Hodge Hill do not come under either of these and are simply headed under "Washwood Heath".
 One of the area's major employers was the railway works owned by Metropolitan-Cammell (later Alstom), but it closed in 2005.

-In the 2020s, Washwood Heath railway depot was to be constructed as part of the High Speed 2 project - to service and maintain the high speed trains.
+In the 2020s, Washwood Heath railway depot is to be constructed as part of the High Speed 2 project - to service and maintain the high speed trains.

 Demographics

 According to the 2001 Population Census, there were 27,822 people living in the ward with a population density of 5,335 people per km2 compared with 3,649 people per km2 for Birmingham.
 The area is 5.2 km2.
 Washwood Heath is an ethnically diverse community with 57% (15,863) of the ward's population being of an ethnic minority compared with 29.6% for Birmingham.
 It had been a major Irish community.